 Canonical Name Record (CNAME): A resource record points one domain or subdomain to another domain name.

 Cascading Style Sheets (CSS): A style sheet language used for describing the presentation of a document written in a markup language for HTML page designs

-Device: A computer, tablet, smart phone or other electronic device through which Users logon to access the internet.
+Device: A computer, tablet, smartphone or other electronic devices through which Users login to access the internet.

 Dynamic Host Configuration Protocol (DHCP): A network protocol that allows a server to automatically assign an IP address to a computer from a defined range of numbers configured for a given network.